AndBobsYourUncle/amandanickadventures/README.md

 ### Digital Ocean setup

 1. Create a new Digital Ocean droplet and all the networking to get the domain pointed to it via the networking options.
 Use a Ubuntu installation.
+For this server to run without crashing due to the memory limit, you'll need at least 4 GB of RAM for the droplet.
 2. On the fresh Ubuntu droplet, you can follow this doc to get it completely set up: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04
 3. Follow this guide to setup Docker on the droplet: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04
 4. Install docker-compose on the server: https://docs.docker.com/compose/install/#install-compose